Skip to content

 193. Basil Hayden Toast Review

-Basil Hayden Toast hits the mat — new bottle, new name, new toasted brown rice mash bill.
-Is Freddie Noe's reinvention worth $50?
+Jim & Mike taste the newly rebranded Basil Hayden Toast — new bottle, new name, new toasted brown rice mash bill, same 80 proof.
+Is Freddie Noe's latest move a winner?

 The Bourbon Road Media Player